What is the CES Letter?

 Other fantastic debunk sources include:

-Some of the initial responses to the CES Letter thought that Runnells really was sincere in his quest to find Truth, but the research of Sarah Allen and others helped reveal that this guy was already outside the church and was just looking for ways to justify his doubts and persuade others including his wife so that his children wouldn’t have to “suffer” growing up in Mormonism like he did.
+Some of the initial responses to the CES Letter thought that Runnells really was sincere in his quest to find Truth, but the research of Sarah Allen and others helped reveal that Jeremy was already outside the church and was just looking for ways to justify his doubts and persuade others including his wife so that his children wouldn’t have to “suffer” growing up in Mormonism like he did.